pingcap/docs/tiup/tiup-component-cluster-deploy.md

 ### -u, --user

-- Specifies the user name that is used to connect to the target machine.
+- Specifies the user name used to connect to the target machine.
 This user must have the secret-free sudo root permission on the target machine.
 - Data type: `STRING`
-- Default: The current user who executes the command.
+- Default: the current user who executes the command.

 ### -i, --identity_file

-- Specifies the key file that is used to connect to the target machine.
+- Specifies the key file used to connect to the target machine.
 - Data type: `STRING`
 - Default: `~/.ssh/id_rsa`